mlin/GenomicSQLite/docs/guide_db.md

 **Database compaction.** The utility also has a subcommand to re-compress and defragment an existing database file, which can be used to increase the compression level and optimize access to it.

 ```
-$ genomicsqlite DB_FILENAME -compact
+$ genomicsqlite DB_FILENAME --compact
 ```

 generates `DB_FILENAME.compact`; see its `--help` for additional options.

 Due to decompression overhead, this compaction procedure may be too slow for large tables that weren't originally written in their primary key order.
-See advice below on preventing this.
+To prevent this, see below *Optimizing storage layout*.

 ## Reading databases over the web

-The **GenomicSQLite Open** routine and the `genomicsqlite` utility also accept http: and https: URLs instead of local filenames, creating a connection to read the compressed database file over the web directly.
-The connection must be opened read-only in the appropriate manner for your language bindings (such as the flag `SQLITE_OPEN_READONLY`).
+The **GenomicSQLite Open** routine and the `genomicsqlite` utility also accept http: and https: URLs instead of local filenames, creating a connection to read the compressed file over the web directly.
+The database connection must be opened read-only in the appropriate manner for your language bindings (such as the flag `SQLITE_OPEN_READONLY`).
 The URL server must support [HTTP GET range](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) requests, and the content must not change for the lifetime of the connection.

 Under the hood, the extension uses [libcurl](https://curl.se/libcurl/) to send web requests for necessary portions of the database file as queries proceed.
 It has adaptive batching & prefetching to balance the number and size of these requests.
 This works well for point lookups and queries that scan largely-contiguous slices of tables and indexes (a modest number thereof).
 It's less suitable for big multi-way joins and other aggressively random access patterns; in such cases, it will be better to download the database file upfront to open locally.

-The `genomicsqlite` compaction subcommand can optimize a file's suitability for web access.
+The above-described `genomicsqlite DB_FILENAME --compact` tool can optimize a file's suitability for web access.

 **Logging.** When HTTP requests fail or are retried, the extension writes log messages to standard error by default.
 These can be disabled by setting `"web_log": 0` in the GenomicSQLite configuration, or by setting `SQLITE_WEB_LOG=0` in the environment.
 The setting can also be increased up to 5 to log every request and other details.